upenn-cis198/homework3/README.md

 ## Submission

 This assignment is submitted via GitHub classroom.
-The deadline is Monday, April 5, 2021 at 11:59pm Eastern.
+The deadline is Wednesday, April 7, 2021 at 11:59pm Eastern. (**Edit:** updated deadline.)